project-nous/frontend-challenge/README.md

 You will find a Figma file [here](https://www.figma.com/file/z4u4boBGc4tZ5KMIgw01vZ/Nous-frontend-challenge?node-id=0%3A1&t=18kwC6fFt8pQTYQ0-0).

 Your first task is to implement the design system components.

-Bonus points for your solution taking advantage of something like [Storybook](https://github.com/storybookjs/storybook) - but not required, just makes our lives easier to review.

 ### Task 2